nodejs/node/doc/api/module.md

 * `mappings`: {string}
 * `sourceRoot`: {string}

-`lineLengths` is an array of the length of each line in the generated code.
+`lineLengths` is an optional array of the length of each line in the generated code.

 #### `sourceMap.payload`